Pigweed, Knotgrass or wireweed

 • Treatments relying on Bromoxynil, Triclopyr, Clopyralid, Quinclorac, Metribuzin, Rimsulfuron, Foramsulfuron, and Trifloxysulfuron sodium, do not provide adequate control of Pigweed in couch grass.

-• Diflufenican, the active in Warhead Trio provides long-lasting pre-emergence control.
+• Diflufenican, the active in Warhead Trio provides long-lasting pre-emergent control.